-If you are a white belt just starting out in 2015 or have been practicing the martial art for many year now, it doesn’t matter!
-We all should read these 10 tips in order to get the most out of our Jiu-Jitsu training and make sure we’re up to speed on all things in the future.
-Check it out:
+Whether you are a white-belt just starting out in 2015 or have been practicing BJJ for many years now, it doesn’t matter.
+We all should read these 10 tips in order to get the most out of our BJJ training and make sure we’re up to speed in the future.

 1. Trust and be trustworthy.

-As trendy as it is, make sure to have a good understanding of the techniques using cloth before venturing into “No-Gi”.
-It’s easier to adapt your Gi techniques to No-Gi than vice-versa.
+As much as no-gi is a sport in its own right, make sure to have a good understanding of the techniques in classical BJJ before venturing into no-gi.
+It’s easier to adapt your gi techniques to no-gi than the other way around.

-You can train with black belts but make sure you’re invited.
-This tip is kind of old fashioned and is often resented by recently promoted students.
-It happens that the higher-ranked feel like they are being “challenged” when a lower belt summons them to train.
+You can train with black-belts, but make sure you’re invited.
+This tip is kind of old-fashioned and is often resented by recently promoted students.
+What happens is that the higher-ranked feel like they are being challenged when a lower-belt fighter asks them to roll.
 You have to realize that they know who is available just by the way the person looks at them.
 Look at them humbly and make it clear you’re available—if they want to, they’ll invite you.
-And take my word, it’s always more rewarding to roll when you’ve been invited than when you do the inviting.
+And take my word: it’s always more rewarding to roll when you’ve been invited than when you do the inviting.

 4. Find the best instructor for you.

-Students are often discouraged when their start in Jiu-Jitsu is less than ideal, so it would behoove the beginner to do some research before committing to a class, making sure the instructor they pick enjoys what he does and is kindly to all the students, not just his best ones.
+Students are often discouraged when their start in jiu-jitsu is less than ideal, so it would behoove the beginner to do some research before committing to a class, making sure the instructor they pick enjoys what they do and is kindly to all students, not just their best ones.
 If after starting classes you get the feeling the instructors aren’t paying you enough attention, don’t accept that as being normal—it isn’t.
 A much better alternative to quitting is to switch to a gym where you feel welcome.

 5. Have faith.

-One of the coolest things about Jiu-Jitsu is the exchange of ideas on how to perform a technique.
+One of the coolest things about jiu-jitsu is the exchange of ideas on how to perform a technique.
 Feel free to ask the more experienced students questions.
-Ask what you could have done to defend an attack or pull off that submission you were so close to getting.
+Ask what you could have done to foil an attack or pull off that submission you were so close to getting.
 They’ve surely been through those situations before and can clue you in on all the ins and outs.
-Higher ranked students tend to enjoy being appreciated and get a kick out of being able to help.
+Higher-ranked students tend to enjoy being appreciated and get a kick out of being able to help.

 7. Do your homework.

-It’s frustrating to a teacher when they do their best to teach a new move or concept and short while later a student has already forgotten it.
+It’s frustrating to a teacher when they do their best to teach a new move or concept, and then a short while later a student has already forgotten it.
 Doing lots of repetitions is essential, even if you feel a particular technique doesn’t fit your style.
-Keep in mind that as a beginner you don’t have a set style yet, so what seems useless to you today may turn out to be your greatest asset tomorrow.
+Keep in mind that as a beginner, you don’t have a set style yet, so what seems useless to you today may turn out to be your greatest asset tomorrow.
 Besides doing repetitions, take a few minutes each day to go over the techniques in your head.

 8. Tap out.